 - The uncapped brood cells that appear darker to brown imply it is diseased.
 You might also find dead larvae implying a serious breakout of disease among the brood.
 A large amount of dead larvae is particularly threatening since it will mean widespread disease within the brood.
 This is unlike scenarios where you find one or two larvae that is dead.
 This might happen from time to time and is normal.

 - The absence of worker brood but only developing drone brood means the colony is unhealthy.
 The queen bee might have died or is sick and failing.

 - The absence of brood in various stages of development during the peak season.
 Or brood that appears different from what is expected given the time of the year will mean the brood is diseased.
 It is important to know what to expect of the brood pattern depending on the time of the year.

 It is common to find some empty cells that could be scattered all over the brood cells.
 These should never be confused with unhealthy brood cells.
 They are designed specifically for the heater bees that will crawl to this area and warm the brood through their fanning action.
-This is achieved by vibration of the abdomen that creates some warmth for the brood cells.
+This is achieved by the vibration of the abdomen which creates some warmth for the brood cells.
 The heater bees will also move out of the area when temperature levels are high and need to go down.
 Precisely, temperatures within the brood area need to be between 91 to 96 °F (32 to 35 °C).

 Honeybees will utilize the frames when building brood combs and it is important for the beekeeper to comprehend the different types and patterns of brood and combs.
 Sickened brood combs are easy to decipher for an experienced or knowledgeable beekeeper.
-Likewise, it gives you a peace mind to know that your brood combs are healthy based on your evaluation during routine inspections.
+Likewise, it gives you peace of mind to know that your brood combs are healthy based on your evaluation during routine inspections.